 -Acid-Free and Lignin-Free tissue paper.
 This only comes in white as far as I’ve seen, but can be painted.
 Here is a link to the brand I found.

 -100 percent cotton paper.
 For this I just use scraps from my printing or prints that didn’t turn out.

 -Painted papers.
 I use golden brand acrylic paints, let them dry, then cut.

 -Archival prints of my own photographs or images from Wikimedia Commons.

 -I also found metallic archival papers.
 I love using metallic papers in my collages.

 -Coat with an acrylic UV varnish for extra protection.

 Have you found any other methods or materials that work for your collages?
-If you are a collage artist, was this helpful?
+If you are a collage artist or mixed media artist, was this helpful?
 Please let me know.